-It was the most noisy classroom ever.
+It was the noisiest classroom ever.
 During my 11 years in education, I’d never encountered a chattier middle school math class.
 They yelled across the room to a friend if the mood struck them.
-While teaching, they turned around and started conversations with their peers.
+While I taught, they’d turn around and start conversations with their peers.
 They were always talking.

 None of it worked.

 Finally, I decided to embrace their chattiness, and then I harnessed it for good.
 It was the day I stopped the shushing.
 And believe it or not, their conversations actually started shifting to math!
 Here’s how I did it …

 I’m not above using the occasional small treat to motivate students, if necessary.
 For this class, I cut up Twizzlers into one-inch pieces and told them I was looking to reward active participation.

 While I could have only rewarded quiet students, I knew complete silence was not possible for this group.
 Instead, I wanted to redirect their conversations toward their work and away from idle chatter.

 Before giving anything out, I described what active participation looked like in detail.
 Taking notes, asking on-topic questions, and completing the practice problems could all earn a piece of a Twizzler.
 Yes, even if they occasionally talked to their neighbor.